-Security: Shifting the order in which committee verification is collected—to after Graduate College format review—will add needed security to the thesis approval process.
+Security: Shifting the order in which committee verification is collected—to after Graduate College format review—has added needed security to the thesis approval process.
 It has been a concern of the Graduate College for as long as we’ve collected hard copy signatures prior to deposit that members have not actually verified the finalized manuscript.
 With electronic verification, committee members will now confirm that the final version of the thesis is the same as the version they approved.

 What about MFA students who submit hard copy theses?

-MFA students who prefer to submit their thesis in hard copy form will still need to submit a signed Report of Thesis Approval at the time of deposit.
+MFA students who prefer to submit their thesis in hard copy form still need to submit a signed Report of Thesis Approval at the time of deposit.

 Under the new process, what changes?

-Second, committee verification will now happen after the Graduate College’s format review, not before.
+Second, committee verification now happens after the Graduate College’s format review, not before.
 Under the previous system, committee members did not have an opportunity to view the finalized manuscript.
 Though rare, the possibility that a student mistakenly submitted a version of the thesis that differed from the committee-approved version did exist.
 Under the new process, committee members can now be sure that the version of the thesis they verify is the same as the version the Graduate College approves.